slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 Your autonomy is your major legacy.

 Once you’re «bought», it’s hard to escape.
 We all start wanting more independence, yet increasingly live dependent lifestyles.
 The bank owns us, work owns us.
-Stop codependence on others and prioritize self-care first.
+Stop codependency on others and prioritize self-care first.
 Energy and time are limited.
 Money, love, and prosperity follow.
 Healthy people respect boundaries.
 A boundary defines what you want (and don’t want) in the moment.
 Ask: «If I loved myself, would I do this?».
 Telling your truth isn’t selfish.
 What’s more selfless: ensuring you’re cared for so you can care for others, or draining yourself until burnt out, angry, and depressed?
 You can’t give what you lack.
 Serve yourself first, recharge, recuperate, invest in growth and education.
 Only then can you serve others fully.

 A shorter life facing fears beats one avoiding them.